Saikat-S/cp-anlyzr/README.md

 # Competitive Programmer's Analyzer

 ## cp-anlyzr
-Our plan is to make a Competitive Programmer's Analyzer which will take Handle _Name/username/email of an contestant and show some graphs and statistics for that Handle.
-We will show many graphs to present current condition of a user, his activity, progress in problem solving.
+Our plan is to make a competitive programmer's analyzer which will take handle_name or username or email of a competitive programmer and show some graphs and statistics for that Handle.
+We will show many graphs to represent current condition of a user, his activity, progress in problem solving.

 ### Our Planed Features
 - Verdicts chart